 Because this level of encryption affects the whole file, only authorized users are allowed to see the decrypted data, as files cannot be partially decrypted.
 For example, if a data file contains SKU, quantity ordered, price, customer name, and address, anyone who sees the file will see all five attributes.
 It is not possible to selectively encrypt only a person’s name and address, which means anyone who isn’t granted access to the sensitive information cannot use the data to generate insights.

 File or data zone level encryption is useful when sharing data in and outside of the organization, as encrypted files or folders can be sent separately and keys shared securely to decrypt files.
 This ensures no malicious actor will be able to decrypt files and access the contents.
 It is recommended to use separate keys for different files, folders, and zones and manage them in a key management system that is secure.

 Attribute or Field-Level Encryption

-Attribute-level encryption is harder to implement, as decryption must be supported at the application level.
+Attribute-level encryption is harder to implement, as application-level encryption and decryption must be supported.
 Authorized users from a supported application can see the decrypted data, while the data remains encrypted for all other applications and users.

 Throughout various industries and geographies, organizations must navigate new attack vectors and risks associated with protecting their sensitive data.
 The three fundamental encryption methods (full volume encryption, file- or data zone level, and attribute- or field-level) are critical in order to protect data against these attack vectors and serve different purposes for different use cases.
 To ensure comprehensive visibility and control of sensitive data, organizations should adopt all three encryption methods to enable the safe access of their data across their enterprise, while maintaining stringent compliance with the various privacy regulations and standards.